Introduction

 Every step taken motivates us to keep pushing forward.

-Innovative ways to celebrate small wins at work
+Innovative ways for celebrating small wins at work

-While you can take various approaches to recognize employee achievements, both private and public employee recognition games wonders in enhancing team performance.
+While you can take various approaches to recognize employee achievements, private and public employee recognition games enhance team performance.

 And Deloitte’s study confirms that organizations that put efforts into recognizing the efforts of their employees, witness 14% higher employee engagement, performance, and productivity.